AndroidPillars/Dart/DartInDetail.md

 ```
 :arrow_up: [__Back to Top__](DartInDetail.md#topics)

-## Adding Comment Line
+## Comments

-- A comment is an explanation or description of the source code of the program.
-- Generally Comment makes the program easier to read and understand.
-- These are the statements that are not executed by the compiler or an interpreter.
+- Comments are the set of statements that are ignored by the dart compiler during program execution.
+- They are used to explain the code so that you or other people can understand it easily.
 - Type -> In-line Comment, Block Comment and Documentation.

 __Example__